just-the-docs/just-the-docs/docs/navigation-structure.md

     url: https://github.com/just-the-docs/just-the-docs
     hide_icon: false # set to true to hide the external link icon - defaults to false
 ```

+The external links are decorated by an icon, which distinguishes them from internal links.
+You can suppress the icon by setting `hide_icon: true`.

 ---